 Although we were having all kinds of fun with family reunions, seeing our friends, eating stuff, and drinking alcoholic beverages, it had come down to game time.
 We were home for a reason, and we couldn’t avoid it any longer.
 We needed to pick up a transmission, put it in a suitcase, check it onto a plane, and somehow get it through Customs in Colombia without being caught.
 Since being home, we had also managed to acquire an eighth grade girl’s weight in other car parts, fishing equipment, clothing, and more car parts.
 We knew it would require a great deal of savvy and luck to pull it off, so we trained for it in the only way we knew how; we played horseshoes to hone our precision, and we rode our bikes to build our endurance.
-We saw a sign that told us that guns were the source of freedom, which we were going to need, so we got some guns and shot some little clay disks.
+We saw a sign that said “purchase AK47 rifles” and right next to that was another that told us that guns were the source of freedom, which we were going to need, so we got some guns and shot some little clay disks.
 We were willing to try anything.

 Next, we had to pack it up.
 We needed to make it as small as possible so as to fly under the radar of the Colombian Customs agents, and we needed it to be light.
 The maximum weight allowed for a checked bag, regardless of how many crisp Benjamins you flash in front of the ticket agent’s face, is 100 pounds.
 I decided to remove the bell housing to make it sleek like supermodel, and then build a slim wooden box in its place to protect the input shaft.
 With any luck the box would survive a fall from the airplane’s cargo door.
 Just to be sure, I wrapped the thing in a whole bunch of bubble wrap.
 We didn’t want to sneak through Customs only to discover that we had a trashed transmission again, so we used wood and plastic.
 Nature and science.